 The NUCATS Translational Science Pilot Awards program seeks proposals for highly innovative, multidisciplinary pilot projects that will advance Translational Science.
-For the definition as well as scientific and operational principles of Translational Science, please see Faupel-Badger JM et al. Clin Transl Sci.
-2022.
-Information on what qualifies as a Translational Science proposal is in "Proposal Eligibility" below in this document.

-This Pilot is intended for faculty to develop data supporting subsequent applications for independent external funding and not for trainee career development.
+Information on what qualifies as a TS proposal, as well as a self-assessment, is in "Proposal Eligibility" below.
+These pilot awards are intended for faculty to develop data supporting subsequent applications for independent external funding and not for trainee career development.